lxf8519/DL-hybrid-precoder/README.md

 To reproduce the results, the pre-trained model in Saved_model folder needs to be loaded for testing.
 Also, the complete datasets of DeepMIMO_dataset_train20.mat and DeepMIMO_dataset_test20.mat are required (See the following part for dataset).

 # Dataset
-We provide small training and testing datasets here to quickly run the code.
-For the complete dataset, download [here](https://drive.google.com/open?id=1sMiDGhPYpblkkcQgvq4F5q7w2AINfkgL).
+We provide small training and testing datasets on github to quickly run the code.
+The complete dataset can be downloaded [here](https://drive.google.com/open?id=1sMiDGhPYpblkkcQgvq4F5q7w2AINfkgL).
 To generate your own dataset, visit [DeepMIMO.net](http://deepmimo.net/index.html).

 # Citation
 If you find the code is useful, please kindly cite our paper.
 Thanks.